iterative/datachain/README.rst

 Use Cases
 =========

-1. **Multimodal Dataset Preparation and Curation**: ideal for organizing and refining data in pre-training, finetuning or LLM evaluating stages.
-2. **GenAI Data Analytics**: Enables advanced analytics for multimodal data and ad-hoc analytics using LLMs.
+1. **ETL.** Pythonic framework for describing and running unstructured data transformations and enrichments, applying models to data, including LLMs.
+2. **Analytics.** DataChain dataset is a table that combines all the information about data objects in one place + it provides dataframe-like API and vecrorized engine to do analytics on these tables at scale.
+3. **Versioning.** DataChain doesn't store, require moving or copying data (unlike DVC).
+   Perfect use case is a bucket with thousands or millions of images, videos, audio, PDFs.

 Key Features
 ============

 📂 **Multimodal Dataset Versioning.**
-   - Version unstructured data without redundant data copies, by supporting references to S3, GCP, Azure, and local file systems.
+   - Version unstructured data without moving or creating data copies, by supporting references to S3, GCP, Azure, and local file systems.
    - Multimodal data support: images, video, text, PDFs, JSONs, CSVs, parquet, etc.
    - Unite files and metadata together into persistent, versioned, columnar datasets.